margaretmf/margaretmf.github.io/poetry.md

 ## Solitude ##
 Alone, I rest in peace, gather thoughts, enjoy loving something.
-In isolation, I find my self, m voice.
+In isolation, I find my self, my voice.
 In privacy, I sing a song and learn to love life.
 As a recluse, I find my source of energy within.
 In seclusion, I heal from the outside world and seek to understand the outside world.